 Wheelchair spaces are normally positioned in the middle level close to the main entrance doors.
 There are two ramps either side of the stage in the hall which, although they do not meet the criteria for disabled usage, a wheelchair user could use them with assistance to gain access onto the stage.

-The Purbeck Hall is directly accessible from its foyer area and presents no problem to wheelchair users.
+The Purbeck Hall is directly accessible from its foyer area.

 BIC Main Foyer to Purbeck Hall Foyer

 It is recommended that wheelchair users gain access to the Purbeck Hall via the ground floor Solent Corridor / Purbeck Corridor and then use the passenger lift, which provides access directly into the Purbeck Hall Foyer area.
-This by far the easiest route and is well sign posted on overhead boards.
+This is well sign posted on overhead boards.

 The Centre has accessible toilets in the following areas: